 You must have an Estonian visa or residence permit to qualify; please explore all your options in our detailed Moving to Estonia guide.

 If you’re married to a citizen or permanent resident of Estonia, you can acquire citizenship by naturalization.
 Initially, your marriage gives you eligibility for a five-year temporary resident permit.
 You can then extend your residency for another three.

 After completing the residency period, you are eligible for naturalization.
 You must have spent at least five consecutive years in Estonia to be eligible.

 An Estonian notary can register international marriages conducted outside of Estonia.
 Once the state gives your union legal status in Estonia, then you can start the naturalization process.

 Estonia does not have same-sex marriage.
 However, same-sex civil unions have the same legal immigration rights as heterosexual marriages.
 In fact, a number of same-sex unions from overseas have been recognized by Estonian courts.

-If you plan to use the citizenship by marriage option, you should consult with a lawyer to ensure your paperwork is in order.
+If you plan to use the citizenship by marriage option, you should consult with an immigration partner to ensure your paperwork is in order.

 Estonian Citizenship by Investment

-There is no direct Citizenship by Investment (CBI) program in Estonia.
-However, there is a Residency by Investment (RBI) program, which qualifies you for Estonian citizenship by naturalization.
+There is no direct Citizenship by Investment (CBI) program available.
+However, there is an Estonian Residency by Investment (RBI) program, which qualifies you for Estonian citizenship by naturalization.